modelcreate/epanet-js/README.md

-Water distribution system modelling, either in the browser or Node.
+Water distribution network modelling, either in the browser or Node.
 Uses the Open Water Analytics EPANET v2.2 toolkit compiled to Javascript.

 > **Note**: All version before 1.0.0 should be considered beta with potential breaking changes between releases, use in production with caution.